Operation Tidal Wave: Mission plan

 Originally the operation was to consist of 154 bombers, but the final number reached 178, with a total of 1,751 aircrew, one of the largest commitments of American heavy bombers and crewmen up to that time.
 The planes were to fly from airfields near Benghazi, Libya.
 They were to cross the Mediterranean and the Adriatic Sea, pass near the island of Corfu, cross over the Pindus Mountains in Albania, cross southern Yugoslavia, enter southwestern Romania, and turn east toward Ploiești.
 Reaching Ploiești, they were to locate predetermined checkpoints, approach their targets from the north, and strike all targets simultaneously.
-The five main refineries of Ploiești were designated as targets White 1-5, while the Creditul Minier refinery from Brazi was designated target Blue, and Steaua Română from Câmpina was designated target Red.
+The five main refineries of Ploiești were designated as targets White 1-5, while the Creditul Minier refinery in Brazi was designated target Blue, and Steaua Română in Câmpina was designated target Red.

-For political reasons, the Allied planners decided to avoid the city of Ploiești so that it would not be bombed by accident.
+For political reasons, the Allied planners decided to avoid the city of Ploiești itself so that it would not be bombed by accident.